Wilton Fire Department

 Story No. 042721103

-WFD has three Companies know as Excelsior Hose Company 1, Souhegan Hose Company 2 and Eagle Hose Company 3, which are staffed by a Captain, Lieutenant and 8 firefighters per Company.
-Together they operate a fleet of seven apparatus out of one centrally located station.
+WFD has three companies known as Excelsior Hose Company 1, Souhegan Hose Company 2 and Eagle Hose Company 3, which are staffed by a Captain, Lieutenant and 8 firefighters per company.
+Together, they operate a fleet of seven apparatus out of one centrally located station.
 EMS for the town is a separate full-time agency that operates two vehicles and a fly car from their own building.

 This article is a direct street report from our correspondent and has not been edited by the 1st Responder newsroom.